A former Division 1 athlete, Kim’s fitness (and her perception of her body) deteriorated rapidly after college.

-It’s December and Kim just signed up for the Lean Eating coaching program.
+It’s December and Kim just signed up for the Precision Nutrition Coaching program.

 It’s week one, day one.
 Game time.

-She’s looking at the Lean Eating software — graphs and charts galore — and she’s totally geeking out.
+She’s looking at the Precision Nutrition Coaching software — graphs and charts galore — and she’s totally geeking out.
 It’s like she’s back in school.

 “This one measures my habit compliance.
 This one measures my weight changes.
 This one measures how many inches I lose.
 This one measures my workouts!”

-This Lean Eating thing, she thinks, it looks like they cover all the bases.
+This Precision Nutrition Coaching thing, she thinks, it looks like they cover all the bases.